Hydration And Its Role On Your Rider Performance + Sports Drink Recipe

 Natural Sports Drink Recipe

 Here is my afternoon pickme up sports drink that I aim to have most days, so much better than the bought sugary drinks and super easy to make.
-Remember be smart about what you put into your body.
+Remember to be smart about what you put into your body.
 What does it actually need?
 Take your hydration as important as you do your horses and notice how much more focused you can be.

 1 litre of filtered water (for a layer of flavor you could use coconut water or brew herbal teas, fruit teas)